 - a.
-Interpret the provisions of the Plan and all Stock Rights and to make all rules and determinations which it deems necessary or advisable for the administration of the Plan; - b.
-Determine which Employees, directors and consultants shall be granted Stock Rights; - c.
+Interpret the provisions of the Plan and all Stock Rights and to make all rules and determinations which it deems necessary or advisable for the administration of the Plan: - b.
+Determine which Employees, directors and Consultants shall be granted Stock Rights;

+- c.
 Determine the number of Shares for which a Stock Right or Stock Rights shall be granted, provided, however, that in no event shall Stock Rights with respect to more than 500,000 Shares be granted to any Participant in any fiscal year; - d.
 Specify the terms and conditions upon which a Stock Right or Stock Rights may be granted; - e.
 Determine Performance Goals no later than such time as required to ensure that a Performance-Based Award which is intended to comply with the requirements of Section 162(m) of the Code so complies; - f.
-Make any adjustments in the Performance Goals included in any Performance-Based Awards provided that such adjustments comply with the requirements of Section 162(m) of the Code; and - g.
+Make any adjustments in the Performance Goals included in any Performance-Based Awards provided that such adjustments comply with the requirements of Section 162(m) of the Code: - g.
+Amend any term or condition of any outstanding Stock Right, other than reducing the exercise price or purchase price or extending the expiration date of an Option, provided that (i) such term or condition as amended is not prohibited by the Plan; (ii) any such amendment shall not impair the rights of a Participant under any Stock Right previously granted without such Participant's consent or in the event of death of the Participant the Participant's Survivors; and (iii) any such amendment shall be made only after the Administrator determines whether such amendment would cause any adverse tax consequences to the Participant, including, but not limited to, the annual vesting limitation contained in Section 422(d) of the Code and described in Paragraph 6(b)(iv) below with respect to ISOs and pursuant to Section 409A of the Code; and - h.
 Adopt any sub-plans applicable to residents of any specified jurisdiction as it deems necessary or appropriate in order to comply with or take advantage of any tax or other laws applicable to the Company or to Plan Participants or to otherwise facilitate the administration of the Plan, which sub-plans may include additional restrictions or conditions applicable to Stock Rights or Shares issuable pursuant to a Stock Right;

-provided, however, that all such interpretations, rules, determinations, terms and conditions shall be made and prescribed in the context of (i) preserving the tax status under Section 422 of the Code of those Options which are designated as ISOs; (ii) not causing any adverse tax consequences under Section 409A of the Code; and (iii) compliance with Section 162(m) of the Code for those Stock Rights the Committee has determined to be granted in accordance with Section 162(m)..
+provided, however, that all such interpretations, rules, determinations, terms and conditions shall be made and prescribed in the context of (i) preserving the tax status under Section 422 of the Code of those Options which are designated as ISOs; (ii) not causing any adverse tax consequences under Section 409A of the Code; and (iii) compliance with Section 162(m) of the Code for those Stock Rights the Committee has determined to be granted in accordance with Section 162(m).
 Subject to the foregoing, the interpretation and construction by the Administrator of any provisions of the Plan or of any Stock Right granted under it shall be final, unless otherwise determined by the Board of Directors, if the Administrator is the Committee.
 In addition, if the Administrator is the Committee, the Board of Directors may take any action under the Plan that would otherwise be the responsibility of the Committee.